roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

+===

- ****** DARK Submission: A Bisexual Journey ****** bysilkstockingslover© I didn't hesitate, my mind went into auto pilot, as I moved to her and cupped her heavy, dark flesh in my hands.
+I didn't hesitate, my mind went into auto pilot, as I moved to her and cupped her heavy, dark flesh in my hands.
 They were firm and yet moved with such ease as I lifted them up captivated like I had just got a new present.

  "Suck them, big breast lover," she ordered.